 What is a project closure?

-To formalize the project closure, the project manager will hold a final meeting and prepare a comprehensive report so everyone involved is clear on what has been achieved.
+To formalize the project closure, the project manager will hold a final meeting and prepare a comprehensive report so everyone is clear on the outcomes.
 Aside from finishing off tasks, proper project closure also involves looking back on what you’ve learned and reallocating resources.
 This creates a strong foundation for the next project.

 Steps of a project closure